techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/File Permissions.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/4b97f84d-f664-4801-8751-3e293b380bb5)

-From this information, I can see that the file's owner
+From this information, I can see that the file's owner is elmarie_, and that I only have read/write permission

 ##  Reflection/Learning